Big news – we have achieved social enterprise status and we can now call ourselves a certified social enterprise!

 That’s where Social Enterprise UK steps in to set standards of how social enterprises should function and then make sure that those principles are set in the company’s DNA.

-So Green Heart Collective is proud to be a member of Social Enterprise UK – you can see our member profile on its website.
+So Green Heart Collective is proud to be a member of Social Enterprise UK.

 Sounds amazing – how can I get involved in what you are doing?